majabojarska/docker-blackd/README.md

 [Black](https://github.com/psf/black) formatter HTTP server daemon in a Docker container.

 Comes preinstalled with additional `python2` and `uvloop` extras by default.
 Provides support for Python 2 and 3.
-Runs on [uvloop](https://github.com/MagicStack/uvloop), the blazing fast replacement of the [asyncio](https://docs.python.org/3/library/asyncio.html) event loop.
+Runs on [uvloop](https://github.com/MagicStack/uvloop), the blazing fast replacement for the [asyncio](https://docs.python.org/3/library/asyncio.html) event loop.

 ## Quick Start